pslucas0212/AWS-Cloud-Practioner-Class-Module-02/README.md

 In essence, you can make instances bigger or smaller whenever you need to.
 You also control the networking aspect of EC2.
 So what type of requests make it to your server and if they are publicly or privately accessible is something you decide.

 We will touch more on this later in the course in detail.
 Virtual machines are not a new thing.
 But the ease of provisioning EC2 instances allows for programmers and businesses to innovate more quickly.
 AWS has just made it much, much easier and more cost effective for you to acquire servers through this Compute as a Service model.
 There's a lot more to learn about EC2.
 We talked about virtualization and the types of software you can run on an EC2 instance.
 But there is more you can configure with EC2 as well.

+### Amazon EC2 Instance Types

+#### Transcript.
+Now that we've learned about EC2 instances and the crucial role they play in AWS, let's talk about the different types of EC2 instances that are available.
+Thinking back to our coffee shop analogy, you'll remember that EC2 instances are like our employees and that they serve client requests.
+If we want to have a cafe that can serve a lot of customers, then we're probably going to need multiple employees, right?
+And they all can't just be cashiers.
+We also need someone to make the drinks, someone to handle the food, and maybe someone to do that cool latte art that our customers love so much.
+Like any business, there are a variety of tasks that need to be done, and they often require different skillsets.

+If we want our business to operate as efficiently as possible, it's important to make sure that an employee's skillset suits their role.
+In the same way that our coffee shop has different kinds of employees, AWS has different types of EC2 instances that you can spin up and deploy into your AWS environment.

+Each instance type is grouped under an instance family and are optimized for certain types of tasks.
+Instance types offer varying combinations of CPU, memory, storage, and networking capacity, and give you the flexibility to choose the appropriate mix of resources for your applications.
+The different instance families in EC2 are general purpose, compute optimized, memory optimized, accelerated computing, and storage optimized.

+General purpose instances provide a good balance of compute, memory, and networking resources, and can be used for a variety of diverse workloads like web service or code repositories.

+Compute optimized instances are ideal for compute-intensive tasks like gaming servers, high performance computing or HPC, and even scientific modeling.

+Similarly, memory optimized instances are good for memory-intensive tasks.
+Accelerated computing are good for floating point number calculations, graphics processing, or data pattern matching, as they use hardware accelerators.

+And finally, storage optimized are good for, can you guess it?
+Workloads that require high performance for locally stored data.

+Now, if we map this back to our coffee shop, our cashier becomes a memory optimized EC2 instance, baristas become compute optimized instances, and our latte art employee is an accelerated computing instance type.
+And there you have it, EC2 instance types.